galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Background on data

 The datasets consist of twelve FASTQ files, generated through the Illumina NovaSeq 6000 sequencing system.
-The samples were obtaned by strand-specific RNA sequencing on PANC1 cell line samples.
-The procotol used for extracting the samples includes the depletion of rRNAs by subtractive hybridization, a general strategy for mRNA enrichment in RNA-seq samples.
+The samples were obtained by strand-specific RNA sequencing on PANC1 cell line samples.
+The protocol used for extracting the samples includes the depletion of rRNAs by subtractive hybridization, a general strategy for mRNA enrichment in RNA-seq samples.
 The original datasets are available in the NCBI SRA database, with the accession number [PRJNA542693](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA542693).

 ## Get data